black-x98/goodreads/README.md

 To persist DB data between runs, the project uses a Docker volume postgres_data.

+To run the unit tests for the project, run the following command:

+    pytest tests/

 To run a basic integration test of the project, run the following command:

     python3.12 tests/integration_test.py